 Anton Yelchin – Hollywood star from Russia

-According to the magazine Hollywood Life, Yelchin became the brightest young actor in 2005.
-Anton was one of People Magazine’s 100 Most Beautiful People 2009.
+Anton Yelchin is an American actor of Russian origin.
+You know, Yelchin became the brightest young actor in 2005 according to the Hollywood Life magazine.
+Also Anton was one of People Magazine’s 100 Most Beautiful People in 2009.

-Yelchin also starred in The Beaver (2011), You and I (2011), Memoirs of a Teenage Amnesiac (2010), Middle of Nowhere (2008), Charlie Bartlett (2007), Jack (2004) and many others.
+Also Yelchin starred in the films The Beaver (2011), You and I (2011), Memoirs of a Teenage Amnesiac (2010), Middle of Nowhere (2008), Charlie Bartlett (2007), Jack (2004) and many others.